BlockScope/blockscope/www-hakyll/static/cv.md

 * <span class="travieo">▩</span> `[2011/08 ..
 2015/10]` [**Travieo**](http://www.travieo.com)
 Develop a travel booking website.
 * <span class="croplogic">▩</span> `[2008/01 ..
 2011/08]` <a name="croplogic" href="http://www.croplogic.com"><strong>CropLogic</strong></a>
-To grow potatoes with more yield, less water and fertilizer input and less pollutant runoff;
+For more potato yield with less water and fertilizer input and less pollutant runoff;
     - port, tune and test a discrete event simulation crop model with scientists
     - pull in field data and external weather data from numerous and disparate